pi22by7/flowrite/README.md

 ## ✨ Features

 - 🎯 **Clean, Distraction-free Writing**: A minimalist interface that keeps you focused on your creativity, not the UI
-- ☁️ **Seamless Cloud Sync**: Access your work across all devices with Firebase Cloud Firestore—your lyrics follow you everywhere
+- ☁️ **Seamless Cloud Sync**: Access your work across all devices with Supabase—your lyrics follow you everywhere
 - 📱 **Reliable Offline Support**: Write anywhere, anytime.
 No internet?
 No problem.
 Your changes sync automatically when you're back online
 - 💾 **Auto-save**: Never lose a brilliant line again with automatic saving as you type
 - 🎨 **Material 3 Design**: Beautiful, modern UI with dynamic colors that adapt to your device's wallpaper (Android 12+)